zamandalee/AlgorithmsNotes/FrontendNotes/ReactRedux.md

 - mapStateToProps: takes state as arg, returns object
   - ownProps: optional 2nd arg, passed like <parentComponent data={'data'}/>
 - mapDispatchToProps: takes dispatch, returns object containing functions

+## Angular vs React
+Overview
+- Angular is full MVC, React is V
+- React
+  - Focus on UI rendering: diffing (only executes optimal changes by comparing DOM and virtual DOM), virtual can connect to other entities (Native, Electron)
+  - State: updating component state allows from page reactive
+- Angular
+  - Watchers: like event listeners, attached to each component, check if other modifications needed
+  - Typescript: Angular2, better code organization, typing, annotations than vanillaJS